Jeffreylarbiakor/Life-Expectancy-Prediction/README.md

 - [Contributors](#contributors)

 ## Introduction
 The Life Expectancy Dataset originated from the Global Health Observatory, which monitors the health status of Countries.
-Initial observations show that 'Developed' countries have better outcomes across most attributes in the dataset, and have a reduced healthcare expenditure (this may be a result of a larger GDP)
+Initial observations show that 'Developed' countries have better outcomes across most attributes in the dataset, and have a reduced healthcare expenditure (this may be a result of a larger GDP).
+There are various attributes to analyze within the dataset.
+The following are some of the primary ones which were used throughout the analysis:
+* Status
+* Infant Deaths and Under-five Deaths
+* Hepatitis B, Diptheria and HIV/AIDS
+* Schooling

 ## Hypothesis